hezachary/Demonstrate-Development-Project/readme.md

 About Solution:

-Use php to curl google, and use js to parsing html data.
+Use php curl to scraping google, and use js to parsing html data.
 I did not use multi-curl or JS async call (such as: 10 ajax/curl call in one go), was google will block the IP very quickly.

 About Alternative Solutions: